-Free speech is also the best guarantor for early sharing of information in the case of global health emergencies.
-Gostin & Katz (2016: 279-280) write: "Although the IHR [2005] call for robust information sharing through reporting of potential PHEICs and subsequent requests for follow-up data, countries continue to delay notifications and/or limit the information reported. [...The] faster health authorities know about a novel event, the faster they can mount an effective response, leading to fewer cases.
-But governments have economic reasons to withhold or delay transparent information sharing. [...]
+Free speech is also the best guarantor for early sharing of information in the case of international health emergencies.
+Gostin & Katz (2016: 279-280) write: "Although the IHR [2005] call for robust information sharing through reporting of potential PHEICs and subsequent requests for follow-up data, countries continue to delay notifications and/or limit the information reported. [...G]overnments have economic reasons to withhold or delay transparent information sharing. [...]
 Yet, the failure to raise the global alert can ultimately be even more impactful in terms of human life and national treasure."

 Whistleblowers and frontline personnel are the most important source for early information and warning on potential threats to global health, not governments.
 Clinicians in Wuhan, China, were quick to spot unusual clusters of SARS-like pneumonia of unknown origin in late 2019.
-If they had enjoyed freedom of speech and access to an international review forum and network, the COVID pandemic could have been prevented.
-Neither the proposed IHR amendments nor the pandemic treaty draft adequately address this point.
-Handing more power to the WHO Director-General in declaring global health emergencies is not the answer, as he or she, under the current structural circumstances, is not independent of the interests of powerful states such as China.
+However, they did not enjoy freedom of speech nor access to an international review forum and network.
+Instead, they were silenced while their information was suppressed.
+The proposed IHR amendments and the pandemic treaty, if adopted, would further institutionalize and legitimize such devastating censorship.
+These instruments would also hand more power to the WHO Director-General to define what is happening or not happening in any given situation.
+However, besides being neither elected nor accountable, he or she is not independent of the interests of states and private stakeholders funding the WHO.

 - Whistleblower protection should more strongly be enshrined in national and international law.
 Diversified non-profit organizations should provide a safe forum and network for whistleblowers as well as for the amplification of their messages upon review of the strength of their information.
-Whistleblowers should enjoy special international protection similar to the one granted to witnesses in organized crime cases. - ❖ Educational and legislative measures to expose and end the encroachment on free speech and free press as an attempted subversion of basic human and constitutional rights should be initiated and implemented. - ❖ Educational measures should be undertaken and legislative measures should be urgently introduced, passed and implemented to expose and dismantle the anti-democratic industrial censorship complex. - ❖ Investments in media companies, whether through advertisement or other means, by the pharmaceutical industry or actors owning stock in that industry should be prohibited due to their undue influence on the fourth estate that is curtailing balanced coverage of facts and events. - ❖ Private stakeholders should legally only be allowed to contribute sums over US\$ 50,000 per year to two media corporations total, either as a person or with any of their organizational entities, to avoid concentrated power by single entities over a wide spectrum of media outlets.
+Whistleblowers should enjoy special international protection similar to the one granted to witnesses in organized crime cases. - \ Educational and legislative measures to expose and end the encroachment on free speech and free press as an attempted subversion of basic human and constitutional rights should be initiated and implemented. - ❖ Educational measures should be undertaken and legislative measures should be urgently introduced, passed and implemented to expose and dismantle the anti-democratic industrial censorship complex. - ❖ Investments in media companies, whether through advertisement or other means, by the pharmaceutical industry or actors owning stock in that industry should be prohibited due to their undue influence on the fourth estate that is curtailing balanced coverage of facts and events. - ❖ Private stakeholders should legally only be allowed to contribute sums over US\$ 50,000 per year to two media corporations total, either as a person or with any of their organizational entities, to avoid concentrated power by single entities over a wide spectrum of media outlets.